ankschoubey/blog/src/content/post/dev-life/test-first/arch-test.md

 ---
 comments: true
-description: "Architecture is a crucial pillar of accelerating product delivery.
+excerpt: "Architecture is a crucial pillar of accelerating product delivery.
 It's hard to keep a team in sync with architecture over time.<br><br>
 Architectural testing can enforce architectural decisions as simple tests, dramatically reducing code review effort and extending code maintainability."
 tags:
  - clean-code